danielstocks/webcloud/pages/blog/2020-03-12-nextjs-without-client-side-react.md

 You know that feeling you get sometimes that *the web* is broken?

 You visit a seemingly simple website with little or no interactivity, yet somehow it sends you 2 MB of JavaScript to digest.
 You're half way down the article that you're reading and suddenly: client-side rendering kicks in, resets everything.
 You try to find your way back but the page is now janking around.
 Your mobile device is brought to a crawl and behaving like it's taking its last dying breath.
-You end up rage quitting and screaming: THE WEB IS BROKEN, as your colleagues look worringly in your direction.
+You end up rage quitting and screaming: THE WEB IS BROKEN, as your colleagues look worryingly in your direction.

 [![Netflix talk React SSR](/netflix-react-ssr.jpg "The UI Engineers over at Netflix created a Twitter storm while doing similar experiments back in 2017, but for slightly other purposes than mine.")](https://twitter.com/NetflixUIE/status/923374215041912833)